gw-Li/DAWN/README.md

 # DAWN
 Script written for DAWN project.
 Including:

-## CQM
-The newly developed bias-correction method for summer precipitation predictions.

 ## For_data-viewer
 The script to calculate and show the DAWN predictions to public.